peterkaczorowski/kicad-mac-builder/README.md

 KiCad Mac Builder
 =================

-This is the KiCad Mac builder and packager.

-If you are looking to run KiCad on your Mac, please use the instructions at http://kicad.org/download/osx/ instead of this.
+If you are looking to run KiCad on your Mac, please use the instructions at http://kicad.org/download/osx/.

 If you are looking to compile KiCad or improve KiCad packaging on MacOS, kicad-mac-builder may be able to help you.

 To build KiCad 5.1, use the 5.1 branch of this repository.

 Setup
 =====
-kicad-mac-builder requires a 10.14+ Mac with Homebrew and at least 40G of disk space free.
+kicad-mac-builder requires a 10.14+ Mac and at least 40G of disk space free.
 The instructions assume you are capable of using the command line but they are not intended to require arcane deep knowledge.

-You do not need to install anything not listed in this README.
-If you need to, please let me know because it is a bug in either functionality or documentation.

-It may be helpful to run `brew list` before installing any dependencies.
-This makes it easier to clean up the new dependencies when uninstalling kicad-mac-builder.
+The documentation assumes you are using Homebrew on your Mac.
+The automated builds use `./ci/src/bootstrap.sh` to install Homebrew and the kicad-mac-builder dependencies.

 Please use a terminal to run the following command to install the dependencies: